qq7te/radical-product/src/_posts/2023-02-20-product-led-transformation.markdown

 ## What is product-led transformation?

 Product-led transformation means transforming your organization to being vision-driven.
 Traditionally, most companies have been either sales-led or engineering-led.
 Those that were engineering-led often built solutions in search of a problem and were often disconnected from what their customers actually needed.
 Sales-led companies, on the other hand, took the approach of building just about anything that would bring in revenues.
-If you’re been in a sales-led organization, you’ve likely experienced a focus on the short term and making customers happy for the immediate future but ultimately missing out on the large-scale opportunity.
+If you’ve been in a sales-led organization, you’ve likely experienced a focus on making customers happy in the short term but ultimately missing out on the large-scale opportunity.

 Both these approaches make it hard to scale and grow companies in the long term.
 Product-led transformation is about being vision-driven instead of being either engineer-led or sales-led.
 It means transforming your company to adopt a mindset where you start with a clear vision of the problem you want to solve, and systematically translate that vision for change into reality.